Filing the Arkansas Articles of Organization is Easy!

 An Arkansas LLC Operating Agreement is a legal document that outlines the ownership structure and member roles of your LLC.

-In Arkansas, you aren't required to have an Operating Agreement to officially form an LLC, but it's still a good idea to have one.
-You can start your operating agreement before, during, or after you file your Articles of Organization.
+In Arkansas, you aren't required to have an operating agreement to officially form an LLC, but it's still a good idea to have one.
+You can start your operating agreement before, during, or after you file your Certificate of Organization.

 Your operating agreement will be kept in your LLC's private business records; you do not file it with the state.